Mithesh14/text-to-speech-converter/README.md

 # Screenshots

-➡️This website is made in such a way that whenever you load the page, it will mention "This project is done by Mithesh"  ❗
+➡️This website is made in such a way that whenever you load the page, it will mention "This website is developed by Mithesh"  ❗

 ➡️ This is done using speechsynthesis and SpeechSynthesisUtterance commands ❗